 London is a beautiful, vibrant city that is full of countless things to do around just about every corner.
 Many American travelers want to visit London on their first trip to Europe due to the abundance of public transportation and the ease of already speaking the language.
 The biggest problem with this magnificent city can be the expense involved, as London is not cheap for American travelers due to the unfavorable currency conversion rates.
 As of March 2015, $100 US Dollars was equal to only £67 British Pound Sterlings, which means your money doesn’t go as far in London as it does here in the States.
 However, with a little careful planning, London can be a fun adventure that doesn’t have to break the bank.
-There are ways to make London more accessible for less money, and still enjoy all the city has to offer.
+There are ways to visit London on a budget and still enjoy all the city has to offer.
 These tips and tricks can help take you from nervous about your cash flow to a confident world traveler in no time.

 Getting Around.
 Get yourself an Oyster Card.
 Oyster cards are the cheapest way to avail yourself of London’s extensive Tube and bus systems, allowing you cash free travel throughout the city.
 You can load the card with as much or as little money as you like, and scan the card to get on transport all day.
 Only splurge on a cab if you’re carrying something heavy, or if it’s too late to catch the tube and the night bus doesn’t go where you need to be.